 But real life does not work that way.

 Couples therapy is an important tool for couples who want to save their relationship.
-Couples have the chance to talk about what is going on in their relationship in a safe environment, out of any judgment.
+Couples have the chance to talk about what is going on in their relationship in a safe environment, without any judgment.
 A couples therapy’s cornerstone is, in fact, the complete absence of judgment from the therapist.

 As we write in Chapter 1.4 (Projections: how to heal our romantic relationships) from our book We Are Human Angels, We Inspire Change: “Judging your partner, thinking of them as being wrong, is but a trick of the ego: “They are immature”, “They are egotistic”, “They are not reliable”, “They betrayed me”, “They were scared of my love”, “I do not feel wanted by them”, “They do not respect me”, “They still love their ex-partner”, “They do not trust me”, “They are unable to love”, ...
 Everything that you disapprove of in your partner, everything that you judge as a fault, everything that you find unacceptable, is you manifesting it through your partner and vice versa.
-If you judge your partner from outside the perspective of the Oneness, separate from yourself, how can you really love them?
+If you judge your partner from outside the perspective of the Oneness, separate from yourself, how can you love them?
 Use your partner as a mirror to see yourself more intimately and deeply and start to feel that you are your partner and your partner is you, beyond any judgment.
 Begin to recognize and to accept yourself through them.
 Start to feel that your partner is your projection as you are theirs.
 Become conscious that your relationship is your co-creation and not the result of the inadequacies and unsolved problems you believe your partner to have.”

 But a relationship is not a one-way road.
 It is a journey to be shared, even when it seems uncomfortable to do so.

-Most couples tend to forget too often, and sometimes too easily, the good things about their partner that have made them falling in love with their significant other.
-This frantic world seems to detach ourselves from acknowledging the good things we have in our lives, including our partner's qualities.
-If the partner has not shown an abusive behavior towards their significant other, chances are that the relationship is not as bad as it seems and that it is important to try to save it.
+Most couples tend to forget too often, and sometimes too easily, the good things about their partner that have made them fall in love with their significant other.
+This frantic world seems to detach us from acknowledging the good things we have in our lives, including our partner's qualities.
+If the partner has not shown abusive behavior towards their significant other, chances are that the relationship is not as bad as it seems and that it is important to try to save it.

 A couples counselor can do this, or at least can help the couple to start a process of self-analysis, and mutual understanding.